The-LukeZ/TimestringPy/README.md

   'hoursPerDay': 1
 }

-time = timestring.parse_timestring(value, 'h', opts) # 'h' because we want the hours
+time = timestring.parse_timestring(value, 'h', opts=opts) # 'h' because we want the number of hours

 print(time) # will print 1.0
 ```

 In the example above `hoursPerDay` is being set to `1`.
 When the time string is being parsed, the return value is being specified as hours.
-Normally `1d` would parse to `24` hours (as by default there are 24 hours in a day) but because `hoursPerDay` has been set to `1`, `1d` will now only parse to `1` hour.
+Normally `1d` would parse to the number of seconds in one day à `24h` (as by default there are 24 hours in a day) but because `hoursPerDay` has been set to `1`, `1d` will now only parse to the number of seconds in `1` hour (aka `1d` here).

 This would be useful for specific application needs.